 The prosecutor of the International Criminal Court says she has opened a preliminary probe into possible war crimes in the Palestinian territories.

-- UN chief: State of Palestine will join ICC on April 1
+- UN Chief: Palestine to Join ICC on April 1

-- Otherwise Occupied / Fighting for Bruce Lee at The Hague
+- Fighting for Bruce Lee at The Hague

 Fatou Bensouda said in a statement Friday she will conduct the preliminary examination in "full independence and impartiality."